microsoft/fluentui/ghdocs/BestPractices/Testing.md

 Our tests are built using [Jest](https://facebook.github.io/jest/).
 This allows us to run tests in a node environment, and simulates the browser using jsdom.

-For snapshot testing, we use `react-test-renderer` and Jest apis.
+For snapshot testing, we use `react-test-renderer` and `Jest apis`.

 For creating React functional tests, we use [Enzyme](http://airbnb.io/enzyme/) to automate rendering.
 This gives us helpers for mounting a component, accessing elements rendered by it, and simulating clicks and keypresses.